 Gaining an early start in art lead to fulfilling portrait commissions and teaching art since she was a teen.
 She earned a BFA in Studio Arts form NAU, studied art in Belgium, The Netherlands, France, Spain and Italy while living in Europe for five years.
 She then, received an MFA from Laguna College of Art + Design with a degree in Representational Painting.

-If you are interested in purchasing new art, portraits or taking classes, please send an email.
+If you are interested in purchasing art seen here, portrait commissions or taking lessons, please send an email.

 Thank you so much for your interest and support!